A Survey on Dialog Management: Recent Advances and Challenges: Cutting-Edge Research on Dialog Management

 \subsection{Shortcoming 2: Insufficient Tagged Data}

 The extensive application of dialog systems results in diversified data requirements.
 To train a task-oriented dialog system, as much domain-specific data as possible is needed, but quality tagged data is costly.
-Scholars have tried to solve this problem in three ways: (1) using machines to tag data to reduce the tagging costs; (2) mining the dialog structure to use non-tagged data efficiently; and (3) optimizing the data collection policy to efficiently obtain high-quality data.
+Scholars have tried to solve this problem in several ways: (1) using machines to tag data to reduce the tagging costs; (2) mining the dialog structure to use non-tagged data efficiently; (3) optimizing the data collection policy to efficiently obtain high-quality data; (4) using meta-learning approaches \cite{qian2019domain, dai2020learning,xu2020meta, dingliwal2021few}; and (5) using pre-training dialog models \cite{hosseini2020simple,peng2020soloist,wu2020tod, dai2021preview}.
+In this survey we mainly discuss the first three kinds, and leave the last two topics in the future.